bobKasbi/platform-auth-public/README.md

 # Platform Auth (Keycloak Deployment)

-This repository contains the Helm chart and deployment configuration for **Keycloak**, which serves as the central **authentication and authorization service** for the platform.
+Production-ready Keycloak deployment using Helm, designed as a centralized IAM layer for frontend applications.

-It is designed to run in a **Kubernetes** environment (e.g., Minikube, staging, or production clusters) and provides secure OAuth2/OpenID Connect (OIDC) authentication for the `dashboard-app` frontend and future applications.
+This repository provides a reusable Keycloak deployment module using Helm, designed to act as a centralized Identity and Access Management (IAM) layer for frontend and backend systems.

 ---